For an immediate quote on data center disposal services, reach out through our form below.

 3: Reconciliation of inventory

-With a complete asset database, the vendor can double verify each asset’s serial number against records to confirm that no equipment is missing or mischaracterized.
+With a complete asset database, the vendor can double verify each asset’s serial number against records to confirm that nois missing or mischaracterized.

-Where errors are noted, management can update and validate the asset database to prevent the erroneous removal of any still-needed equipment.
+Where errors are noted, management can update and validate the asset database to prevent the erroneous removal of any still-needed.

 Additionally, proper accounting for the purposes of compliance is secured.